top of page

 1999 age 54: After visiting Japan three times (40 days in 1997, 90 days in 1998, and two weeks in 1999), I decided, “Goodbye America, Hello Japan.”
 I moved to Tokyo.

-2000 age 55: After living in Japan (and later China), I found I don’t like to live in western countries; they occur as boring to me.
+2000 age 55: After living in Japan (and later China), I found I don’t like to live in Western countries; they are as boring to me.
 Living in Asian countries fits me much better.
 I feel more adventure, excitement, and even freedom in Asian cultures.
 That would not be true if I were Asian.
-All these benefits live inside of the special dynamic of me being a westerner in an Asian culture.
+All these benefits live inside the special dynamic of me being a Westerner in an Asian culture.

 2000 age 55: After visiting Shanghai, China in July of 2000, I decided that Shanghai and China were better for me than Tokyo and Japan.
 I moved to Shanghai after living one year in Tokyo.